Pink Peppercorn Essential Oil

 Aromatically, Pink Peppercorn Essential Oil has a fresh, peppery aroma.
 As with Black Pepper Oil, it is not one that I ever use in a diffuser or blend on its own, but it really helps to perk up and add heat and spice to your blends.
 It is a middle note and can help to bring together fleeting top notes and heavy base notes.
 Pink Pepper Oil blends well with most other essential oils including other spice oils, citrus and floral oils.
 It can be used as a substitute for Black Pepper Oil.

-Emotionally, Pink Pepper Oil acts as a stimulant and is a good choice for inclusion in blends intended to help enhance alertness and stamina.
+Emotionally, Pink Peppercorn Essential Oil acts as a stimulant and is a good choice for inclusion in blends intended to help enhance alertness and stamina.
 It should be avoided before bedtime.

 Common Method of Extraction